ewradcliffe/Heritage-Housing/README.md

 3 - We agreed with the client an R2 score of at least 0.75 on the train set as well as on the test set.

-4 - We can also investigate different models for a better R2 score,
+4 - We can also investigate different models for a better R2 score.

+## Data understanding, preparation and modelling.
+The Data Understanding, Data Preparation and Modelling phases of the CRISP-DM paradigm were undertaken in Jupyter Notebooks.

+### 01 - Data Collection

+### 02 - Data Inspection

+### 03 - Data Cleaning

+### 04 - Feature Engineering

+### 05 - Price Correlation Study

+### 06 - Modelling and Evaluation.

+### 07 - Modelling most imprtant Features.

 ## Dashboard Design
 A dashboard was created to present the project findings to the client.
 The content was agreed with the client prior to the project and created with the streamlit app.